 Bermuda Business, Taxation and Offshore Information

-Bermuda is a mid-Atlantic archipelago 1,000 km from the USA; it is not in the Caribbean (1,500 km to the south).
-Bermuda is a self-governing Crown dependency.
-It is politically stable; English is the official language; and the Bermudian dollar is at parity with the US dollar.
-The climate is warm and humid; but sea breezes temper the high summer temperatures.
-Population is 69,080 (July, 2012 est.) and growing despite limited land availability.
-The islands are rich: Bermuda's GDP in 2010 was over USD5.85 billion, giving a GDP per head of more than USD91,477.
-Gross National Income per Capita in 2010 was USD89,935 and expected to exceed USD99,000 in 2011.
+Bermuda is a mid-Atlantic archipelago just over 1,000 km east-southeast of North Cartolina, USA – it is not in the Caribbean, which is 1,500 km to the southwest.
+It is a politically stable, self-governing Crown dependency.
+English is the official language and the currency, the Bermudian dollar, is at parity with the US dollar.
+The climate is warm and humid, though sea breezes temper the high summer temperatures.
+Population is 63,700 (January 2019 est.) and has recently been fluctuating.
+The islands are rich: Bermuda's GDP in 2017 was approximately US$5.85 billion, giving a GDP per head of more than US$94,000.

 By excluding foreign banks until recently, Bermuda avoided problems and grew as a reputable international finance centre with three of its own widely-branched banks.
-Financial services account for a significant majority of GNP; tourism is also important, with more than 400,000 visitors a year, mostly from the US.
+Financial services account for a significant majority of GDP.
+Tourism is also important with more than 400,000 visitors a year, most of them from the USA.
 The Bermuda Stock Exchange (established 1973) trades electronically and provides global access to its settlement systems.
-In 2012, Bermuda counted four banks, only one of the them being local.
+In 2012, Bermuda counted four banks, only one of them being local.
 More »